 The molecular basis of mutation is changes in the nucleotide sequence of DNA, manifested in alterations of the genetic information it carries.
-These can be caused by spontaneous errors during DNA replication, by chemicals, radiation, and also viruses.
+These can be caused by spontaneous errors during DNA replication, by chemicals, radiation, and also by viruses.
 The results of mutations can be innocuous or injurious and can moreover influence the attributes of an organism, thus attaining genetic diversity in populations or genetic disorders.

 A gene mutation is a permanent alteration within the DNA sequence that makes up the gene.
 Such mutations can happen in several ways, such as substitutions, insertions, deletions, and frameshift mutations.
-These changes can perturb gene function in a way that the expression of either a nonfunctional gene occurs or loses its production.
+These changes can perturb gene function in a way that the expression of either a nonfunctional gene occurs or its production.
 Gene mutations are either inherited or acquired during an organism's lifetime and may make important contributions to a variety of diseases and evolutionary processes.

 Also Read: